CodeWizard6/Pen-testing-blog/_pages/devel.md

 ![Successful CVE-2011-1249 exploitaition leading to ROOT user privileges](/Pen-testing-blog/assets/images/1__iGGcd78yopUMBy8yb3KFNw.png "Figure 12 - Successful elevation of privilges to ROOT user via exploitation of CVE-2011-1249 vulnerability")

-## Vulnerability exploitation and mitigation summary
+## Vulnerabilities - Exploitation and mitigation summary

 The machine demonstrated the following vulnerabilities and how they can be exploited.
 I've also included some security controls that can mitigate exploitation: